Korean War

-The Korean War (25 June 1950 – 27 July 1953) was an armed conflict on the Korean Peninsula fought between North Korea (Democratic People's Republic of Korea; DPRK) and South Korea (Republic of Korea; ROK) and their allies.
-North Korea was supported by China and the Soviet Union, while South Korea was supported by the United Nations Command (UNC) led by the United States.
-The conflict was one of the first major proxy wars of the Cold War.
+The Korean War (25 June 1950 – 27 July 1953) was an armed conflict fought on the Korean Peninsula between North Korea (Democratic People's Republic of Korea; DPRK) and South Korea (Republic of Korea; ROK) and their allies.
+North Korea was supported by China and the Soviet Union, while South Korea was supported by the United Nations led by the United States under the auspices of the United Nations Command (UNC).

-After the end of World War II in 1945, Korea, which had been a Japanese colony for 35 years, was divided by the Soviet Union and the United States into two occupation zones (Note: the Provisional People's Committee of North Korea administered by the Soviets and the United States Army Military Government in Korea in the south) at the 38th parallel, with plans for a future independent state.
-Due to political disagreements the zones formed their own governments in 1948.
+After the end of World War II in 1945, Korea, which had been a Japanese colony for 35 years, was divided by the Soviet Union and the United States into two occupation zones at the 38th parallel, with plans for a future independent state.
+The zones formed their own governments in 1948 due to political disagreements.
 North Korea was led by Kim Il Sung in Pyongyang, and South Korea by Syngman Rhee in Seoul; both claimed to be the sole legitimate government of all of Korea.

-On 25 June 1950, the Korean People's Army (KPA), equipped and trained by the Soviets, launched an invasion of the south.
-In the absence of the Soviet Union's representative, (Note: At the time, China as a permanent member of the United Nations Security Council (UNSC) was represented by Taipei not Beijing.
-This prompted the Soviet Union's boycott of the UN and absence from the UNSC.) the UN Security Council denounced the attack and recommended member states to repel the invasion.
-UN forces comprised 21 countries, with the United States providing around 90% of military personnel.
+Both sides engaged in extensive border clashes while Rhee's government suppressed communist uprisings at Jeju and Yeosu-Suncheon.
+On 25 June 1950, North Korea's Korean People's Army (KPA) launched an invasion of South Korea.
+In the absence of the Soviet Union's representative, the UN Security Council denounced the invasion, calling on member states to help repel the invasion.
+UN forces under the unified command comprised 21 countries, with the US providing around 90% of military personnel.
+On 27 June 1950 President Harry S. Truman ordered US air and sea forces to aid South Korea.